-- Buy grated cheeses in easy-peel, re-sealable packages - Many yoghurt and dairy desserts are packaged with foil lids.
-To open, cut a cross in the foil and peel back each section from the centre

-- Opt for cheese slices and cheese cubes over blocks of cheese - Choose one-litre milk bottles, or tetra pack long-life milk, over milk in a carton - If purchasing a carton, use a pourer and sealer for easy access.
+- Opt for grated cheese, cheese slices or cubes over cheese blocks.
+Look for easy-peel, resealable packages - Many yoghurt and dairy desserts are packaged with foil lids.
+To open, cut a cross in the foil and peel back each section from the centre - Choose one-litre milk bottles, or tetra pack long-life milk with flip top lids, over milk in a carton - If purchasing a carton, use a pourer and sealer for easy access.